4lorn5/Shadowrun-Portrait-Editor-and-Sprite-Selector/README.md

 - Export and import party member portraits as .png files
 - Portrait preview (old and new)
 - Generates ready to play ROM file (requires original ROM)
-- HTML and Python versions (lightweight, portable)
+- HTML (lightweight, portable)

 ## Running the Editor:

 * HMTL: Just save file as .html and double-click from your local folder; it will open in your default browser.
+* Online: The editor is live at: https://4lorn5.github.io/Shadowrun-Portrait-Editor-and-Sprite-Selector/

 ## Usage: